-Class A comp beneficially Class B comp beneficially Combined voting power(2)
+Class A common stock beneficially owned (1) Class B common stock beneficially owned (1) Combined voting power(2)

 Name of beneficial owner Number Percentage Number Percentage

 Five percent stockholders:

 NuDevco Partners, LLC(3) % 10,750,000 100% 78.18%

 Directors, director nominees and named executive officers:

 W. Keith Maxwell III(3) 7,000 % 10,750,000 100% 78.18%

-Nathan Kroeker 3,000 % %
+Nathan Kroeker 3,000 % - %

 Allison Wall % %

 Georganne Hodges 1,000 % %

 James G. Jones II 1,400 % %

 John Eads % %

 Kenneth M. Hartwick % %

-Directors, director nominees and current executive officers as a group (8 total) 12,400 % 10,750,000 100%
+Directors, director nominees and current executive officers as a group (8 total) 12,400 % 10,750,000 100% %

-- Less than one percent - (1) NuDevco has the right to exchange all or a portion of its Spark HoldCo units (together with a corresponding number of shares of Class B common stock) for Class A common stock (or cash at Spark Energy, Inc.'s or Spark HoldCo's election) at an exchange ratio of one share of Class A common stock for each Spark HoldCo unit (and corresponding share of Class B common stock) exchanged.
+Less than one percent

+- (1) NuDevco has the right to exchange all or a portion of its Spark HoldCo units (together with a corresponding number of shares of Class B common stock) for Class A common stock (or cash at Spark Energy, Inc.'s or Spark HoldCo's election) at an exchange ratio of one share of Class A common stock for each Spark HoldCo unit (and corresponding share of Class B common stock) exchanged.
 For additional information, please see "Certain Relationships and Related Party Transactions-Spark HoldCo LLC Agreement."
-Excludes the following number of restricted stock units issued under our LTIP, which may be settled in cash or shares of Class A Common stock or a combination of both at the Company's election: 67,146 restricted stock units to Mr. Kroeker; 36,073 restricted stock units to Ms. Hodges; 36,073 restricted stock units to Ms. Wall; 30,859 restricted stock units to Mr. Melman; 9,311 restricted stock units to Mr. Jones; 9,311 restricted stock units to Mr. Eads; and 9,311 restricted stock units to Mr. Hartwick. - (2) Represents the percentage of voting power of our Class A common stock and Class B common stock voting together as a single class.
+Excludes the following number of restricted stock units issued under our LTIP, which may be settled in cash or shares of Class A Common stock or a combination of both at the Company's election: 67,146 restricted stock units to Mr. Kroeker; 36,073 restricted stock units to Ms. Hodges; 36,073 restricted stock units to Ms. Wall; 30,859 restricted stock units to Mr. Melman; 9,311 restricted stock units to Mr. Eads; and 9,311 restricted stock units to Mr. Hartwick. - (2) Represents the percentage of voting power of our Class A common stock and Class B common stock voting together as a single class.
 Each share of Class B common stock entitles its holder to one vote on all matters to be voted on by shareholders generally. - (3) NuDevco Partners, LLC, a Texas limited liability company, is the sole member of NuDevco Partners Holdings, LLC, a Texas limited liability company, which is the sole member of NuDevco Retail Holdings, LLC, which owns a 100% interest in NuDevco Retail, LLC, and may therefore be deemed to beneficially own the shares of Class A common stock and Class B common stock held by NuDevco.
-W. Keith Maxwell III is the sole member of NuDevco Partners, LLC and may therefore be deemed to beneficially own the shares of Class A common stock and Class B common stock held by NuDevco.
+W. Keith Maxwell III is the sole member of NuDevco Partners, LLC and may therefore be deemed to beneficially own the shares of Class A common stock held by nuDevco.
+W. Keith Maxwell III is the sole member of NuDevco Partners, LLC and may therefore be deemed to beneficially own the shares of Class A common stock held by NuDevco.